Top 10 Annuals That Attract Hummingbirds

 Humans aren’t the only ones who enjoy nasturtiums: Moth and butterfly caterpillars like to munch on the leaves, as do some songbirds.
 The nectar attracts many types of fliers.
 Once it’s established, nasturtium contributes vivid color all season long.
 It’s easy to care for with regular watering.
 Some types grow in mounds, while others are good climbers.

-Why we love it: The flower makes a zesty, colorful addition to a green salad.
-Learn how to use edible flowers from your garden.
+Why we love it: The edible flower makes a zesty, colorful addition to a green salad.

 This fast-growing annual, which blooms in late summer and autumn, reaches 6 feet in height.
 Its long-lasting orange and red flowers glow in full sun.
 Resist the urge to deadhead—backyard songbirds enjoy the seeds.